 Sprained Thumb: A sprained thumb typically takes place the thumb is stretched backward too far, spraining the ligament.

 Depending on the type of sprain, the causes will vary; however, there are a few common themes among sprains.
 Some of the most common causes include:

 Some of the most common symptoms of sprains include:

 The next step is to confirm the diagnosis.
 There are a few ways this can be done.

 There are a few ways that a doctor might identify a sprain.
-First, he or she is going to take a full history and perform a physical exam.
-The history is important because the mechanism of the injury along with the symptoms above are going to play a role in determining the location and severity of hte injury.
+First, will take a full history and perform a physical exam.
+The history is important because the mechanism of the injury along with the symptoms above are going to play a role in determining the location and severity of the injury.
 Then, the doctor will do a physical exam, looking for bruising and testing the range of motion of the injured joint.

 The doctor may also perform something called ultrasound testing.
 This test will use an ultrasound machine to visualize the injury location.
 The doctor will look closely at the ligament for any sign of a tear or sprain.

 Once the sprain has been confirmed, it is time to come up with a treatment plan.
 There are a few possible treatment options that we might employ.
 These include:

 Cryotherapy: Cryotherapy takes advantage of extremely cold temperatures to quell any inflammation taking place at the site of the injury.
 As the inflammation subsides, the body will be able to heal itself naturally.

 Scar Tissue Removal: Scar tissue formation is the body's natural response to any injury; however, scar tissue also doesn't function as well as native tissue.
 We can remove this to improve the recovery process.